Janelia-Trackathon-2023/traccuracy/.github/PULL_REQUEST_TEMPLATE.md

 ---

+If you are implementing a new matcher or metric, please append this `&template=new_matcher_metric.md` to your url to load the correct template.

 # Proposed Change
 Briefly describe the contribution.
 If it resolves an issue or feature request, be sure to link to that issue.